mdavis-xyz/mdavis.xyz/pages/lime/content.md

 According to [Section 5.1](5.1), if a Lime employee does the same thing with the location data they have, that victim cannot take any legal action against lime.
 Taken to the extreme, this protection against "any and all claims" means that if a Lime employee tries to deliberately rig an e-bike battery to explode and kill you, the terms prohibit you from taking legal action against Lime or that employee.
 There are hopefully Australian laws which over-rule this clause.
-However as mentioned before, it is unclear whether Australian laws even apply at all, since users agree to release Lime from those laws, replacing them with American laws instead.
+However as mentioned before, it is unclear whether Australian laws even apply at all, since users agree to release Lime from those laws, replacing them with American laws instead. ([Section 2.9](2.9))
 Therefore the presence of such a clause is cause for concern.
 Why would Lime want to protect individual employees who do the wrong thing?